Get to Know Our Board

 Dr. Sarah Long

 Dr. Sarah Long is president of Slow Food Tri-Cities and operates Spade & Spoon, a culinary garden and members-only supper club in Johnson City, Tennessee, where she hosts intimate farm-to-table 5-course dinners.
 A Professor of Writing at Appalachian State University, Sarah is also a therapeutic writing consultant and author of the forthcoming eco-memoir Uprooted: A Memoir of Belonging and Becoming (Regal House Press July 28, 2026).
-Her professional and community service bridges food justice, narrative medicine, and sustainable agricultural advocacy, cultivating community through food, storytelling, and connection to the land.
+Her professional and community service bridges food justice, narrative medicine, and sustainable agricultural advocacy.

 Ashley Cavendar